Booking.com 2021 Sustainable Travel Report reveals how the ‘pandemic effect’ could finally tip sustainable travel intent into impactful action

 Booking.com’s phrase about “over 30 certifications officially approved by the Global Sustainable Tourism Council (GSTC)” refers to accommodations certified by GSTC-Accredited Certification Bodies and accommodations certified to GSTC-Recognized Standards.

 Don’t be left in the past, make your accommodation sustainable now

 As the report suggests, travelers and fellow travel provider clients are seeking confirmation that sustainability practices are in place.

-Those accommodations certified by a GSTC-Accredited Certification Body can use the GSTC logo along with the Certification Body’s mark.
-They are also shared with OTAs and other buyers of hotel space.
+Accommodations certified by a GSTC-Accredited CB can use the GSTC logo along with the CB’s mark.
+The logos are also shared with OTAs and other buyers of hotel space.